QUESTIONS ON 'CONFIDENCE'

 That’s a lot of requirements your pre-match repetition drills failed to cover!

-Many players spend hours hitting basket feeds, knocking from baseline to baseline, tweaking their strokes, and gaining confidence prior to competition only to find that in real matches the requirements are completely different!
+Many players spend hours hitting basket feeds, knocking from baseline to baseline, tweaking their strokes, and gaining confidence before competition, only to find that in real matches, the requirements are completely different!

-Try to eliminate your dependence on the placebo style of preparation before matches.
-The placebo effect will wear off within the match itself and leave you with nothing to fall back on.
+Try to eliminate your dependence on the placebo-style preparation before matches.
+The placebo effect will wear off within the game itself, leaving you with nothing to fall back on.

-Turn your attention to a more reliable training foundation.
-Change your training to include huge doses of ANTICIPATION, DECISION MAKING, MOVEMENT, RECOVERY, and STRATEGY.
+Focus on a more reliable training foundation.
+Change your training to include huge doses of anticipation, decision-making, movement, recovery, and strategy.
 These are the elements that if strengthened, will win you matches.

-I deal with these topics in more detail and illustrate how to prepare for matches using a method called 'THE 3 AM THEORY.'
+I address these topics in more detail and illustrate how to prepare for matches using a method called 'The 3 AM THEORY.'

 Click on the link below to go to this, and other topics explaining how you can prepare for match-play far more effectively in the future.